swiftlang/swift-evolution/proposals/NNNN-isolated-any-functions.md

 forms of actor isolation:

 - They can be non-isolated.

-  - This can be explicitly expressed with the `nonisolated` modifier.
-  - It is also the default if other rules don't apply.

 - They can be isolated to a specific [global actor][SE-0316] type.

-  - This can be explicitly expressed with a global actor attribute, such as `@MainActor`.
-  - It can also be inferred from context in a number of ways, such as if the function is a method of a type with that attribute (which itself can be inferred in a number of ways).
-  - Additionally, a closure passed directly to the `Task` initializer is inferred to be isolated to a global actor if the enclosing context is isolated to a global actor.

 - They can be isolated to a specific parameter or captured value.

-  - This can be explicitly expressed by declaring a parameter with the `isolated` modifier.
-  - There is [another proposal being worked on][isolated-captures] to allow it to be explicitly expressed with the `isolated` modifier on a closure capture.
-  - Instance methods on an actor type are inferred to be isolated to `self` if they're not explicitly declared to be non-isolated or global-actor-isolated.
-  - Additionally, a closure passed directly to the `Task` initializer is inferred to be isolated to a specific parameter or capture if the enclosing context is isolated to that parameter or capture and the closure refers to it.
-(This rule about referring to it can be confusing and may be revised by the isolated-captures proposal.)
+A function's isolation can be specified or inferred in many ways.
+Non-isolation is the default if no other rules apply, and it can also be specified explicitly with the `nonisolated` modifier.
+Global actor isolation can be expressed explicitly with a global actor attribute, such as `@MainActor`, but it can also be inferred from context, such as in the methods of main-actor-isolated types.
+A function can explicitly declare one of its parameters as `isolated` to isolate itself to the value of that parameter; this is also done implicitly to the `self` parameter of an actor method if the method doesn't explicitly use some other isolation.
+Closure expressions can be declared with a global actor attribute, and there is a [proposal currently being developed][isolated-captures] to also allow them to have an explicit `isolated` capture or to be explicitly non-isolated.
+Additionally, when you pass a closure expression directly to the `Task` initializer, that closure is inferred to have the isolation of the enclosing context.[^1] These rules are fairly complex, but at the end of the day, they all boil down to this: every function is assigned one of the three kinds of actor isolation above.

+[^1]: Currently, if the enclosing context is isolated to a value, the closure is only isolated to it if it actually captures that value (by using it somewhere in its body).
+This is often seen as confusing, and the `isolated` captures proposal is considering lifting this restriction by unconditionally capturing the value.

 When a function is called directly, Swift's isolation checker can analyze its isolation precisely and compare that to the isolation of the calling context.
-When a function call is to an opaque value of function type, however, Swift is limited by what can be expressed in the type
+However, when a call expression calls an opaque value of function type, Swift is limited by what can be expressed in the type
 system:

 - A function type with no isolation specifiers, such as `() -> Int`,